Processing

 Revival

-We will confess our hard hearts and lukewarm spirits and pray that the Lord would open up the ancient wells of revival once again and bless us with a fresh outpouring of His Holy Spirit.
+We gather to confess our hard hearts and lukewarm spirits and pray that the Lord would open up the ancient wells of revival once again and bless us with a fresh outpouring of His Holy Spirit.

 Read More